 Before I get to the fabrications, it’s worth anchoring this in the real thing.
 Some of her most famous lines are completely verifiable and devastatingly good.

 “I’ve learned that people will forget what you said, people will forget what you did, but people will never forget how you made them feel.”
 This is real.
-It appears in documented form across multiple sources from the 1980s and 1990s and is consistent with her speaking style in recorded interviews.
+Multiple sources from the 1980s and 1990s document this line.
+It’s consistent with her speaking style in recorded interviews.
 Quote Investigator has traced it reliably to her.

 “There is no greater agony than bearing an untold story inside you.”
 Verified.
 This line appears in I Know Why the Caged Bird Sings (1969), her first autobiography.
-It’s in the text.
 You can check it on page one of the epigraph section in most editions.

 “We delight in the beauty of the butterfly, but rarely admit the changes it has gone through to achieve that beauty.”
-Also verified, traceable to multiple speeches and interviews she gave in the 1990s.
+Also verified and traceable to multiple speeches and interviews she gave in the 1990s.

 These are the real thing.
-Poetic, personal, grounded in lived experience.
-That’s the baseline you should use when evaluating other attributed quotes.
+Poetic, personal, and grounded in lived experience.
+Use these as your baseline when evaluating other attributed quotes and assessing whether maya angelou quotes authentic to her voice.

 The Quotes That Are Not Hers